MovingSymbols/22LR-Caddy/README.md

 # 22LR Printable Caddy (for easier handling and dispending of 22LR)
 3D printable caddy for managing 22LR cartridges

 This model really only works with the cartridges and inserts found in CCI 50-round boxes.
-However, it works REAL good with them.
+However, it works REAL good with them!
 ![22LR Caddy](https://github.com/MovingSymbols/22LR-Caddy/blob/2274f9b02d663da1a2aae2f3ee9175ca48a05d36/22LR%20Caddy%20Animation%20Optimized.gif)

 The idea is that one slides the 22LR rounds out of the box (they are in a perforated carrier) then lower the cartridges point-down into the caddy.